 In simpler terms, the blockchain is a digital ledger.

-Each record (block) in the blockchain contains a timestamp, information on blockchain transactions, and the cryptographic hash value (signature) of the previous block.
-This means that each block is reliant on the previous one.
+Each record (block) in the blockchain contains a timestamp, information on blockchain transactions, and the previous block’s cryptographic hash value (signature).
+This means that each block is reliant on the previous one, and it forms an immutable chain (thus, the chain).

 The first working blockchain was released in 2009.
-After Satoshi Nakamoto published the paper ‘Bitcoin: A Peer-to-Peer Electronic Cash System’ in 2008, he released the Bitcoin software the following year.
+After Satoshi Nakamoto published the paper “Bitcoin: A Peer-to-Peer Electronic Cash System” in 2008, he released the Bitcoin software the following year, being the first platform that successfully used a blockchain.

 But that was not the first time the idea of blockchain was introduced to the world.

-In 1991, Stuart Haber and W. Scott Stornetta talked about linking blocks in an append-only data structure in their academic paper, ‘How to Time-Stamp a Digital Document.’
+In 1991, Stuart Haber and W. Scott Stornetta discussed linking blocks in an append-only data structure in their academic paper, “How to Timestamp a Digital Document.”

 One of the main advantages of public blockchains is their resistance to censorship.

-They are fully decentralized, and they record transactions on several computers all over the world.
+They are fully decentralized, and they record transactions on several computers worldwide.
 Thus, changing the data on the network is impossible.

 Examples of public blockchains are Bitcoin, Ethereum, and Litecoin.